BIOS9213 – Phylogeny and Classification

 - Experience from presentation of a scientific subject to master students

-The courses BIOS5213 and BIOS9213 have common admission.
+The courses BIO5213 and BIO9213 have joint admission.
 Applicants are ranked by the following criteria:

 3. Students with admission to single courses on master’s level and exchange students